Regularities for solutions to the $L_p$ dual Minkowski problem for unbounded closed sets: Preliminaries

 \end{pro}

-Problem \ref{problem-1} becomes $L_p$ Minkowski problem for $C$-close sets \cite{YYZ} if $q=n$ and the dual Minkowski problem for $C$-close sets \cite{LYZ} if $p=0$.
-When the given measure $\mu$ has a density $f$ , the $L_p$ dual Minkowski problem becomes the following Dirichlet problem of Monge-Amp\`ere type
+Obviously, Problem \ref{problem-1} unifies the $L_p$ Minkowski problem for $C$-close sets \cite{YYZ} and the dual Minkowski problem for $C$-close sets \cite{LYZ}.
+In particular, when the given measure $\mu$ has a density $f$, Problem \ref{problem-1} is equivalent to solving the Dirichlet problem \eqref{Eq} with $\Omega=\Omega_{C^\circ}$.